PMCC-BioinformaticsCore/janis-translate-examples/.replacements/replacements_persistent.md

 -------------------------------

 ### Required Software
-- Janis
 - Nextflow
 - Singularity or Docker
+- Janis
 - IDE of your choosing (we use VS Code in this workshop)

 ### Required Data
-* The sample data can be downloaded via zenodo at the following link: [link]
+* Sample data can be downloaded from the following link: [ZENODO LINK].

 -------------------------------